 This is the secret to not making and breaking the same resolution for 15 years.
 It’s what happened to me and it’s what happened to thousands of others that I’ve taught it to.

-In fact, I’ve dedicated the last 18 months of my life building a step by step home management system called Hot Mess to Home Success that teaches you how to master each of those steps in order.
-It’s not available yet, but will be soon. *(Update: Hot Mess to Home Success is open for enrollment until 1/8/2019, You can enroll here.)
+In fact, I’ve dedicated 18 months of my life building a step by step home management system called Hot Mess to Home Success that teaches you how to master each of those steps in order.
+It almost always has a waiting list, but you can get the class here.

 Being able to see what happens when people start small and skill build is ridiculously motivating and inspirational.
 It’s life changing.